 What I will say is that a change of +22°F is +12°C, and many of us are predicting +7°C or more by 2100, and that’s going to melt some ice.
 I’ll bet “some scientists” are saying that global warming is a hoax and, even today, that tobacco is candy for the lungs.
 I’ll let you know what “other scientists” like James Hansen think of ice-melt rates later.
 (Hint: Five million years ago, when global warming was about +1°C warmer than the year 2000, sea level was 25 meters higher than now — that’s 75 feet.)

-Could the earth have only Antarctic ice by 2100?
+Could the earth have only Antarctic sea ice by 2100?
 Absolutely.
 Arctic summer ice has gone from about 10 million square kilometers in 1900 to about 6 million today, according to the IPCC AR5 (pdf), the latest released (see Fig. SPM.3b).

 According to the IPCC, at current rates of loss the Arctic will be ice-free in about six decades, or by 2080.
 But rates of loss are rapidly accelerating, aren’t they.
-Just look at this, observed vs. predicted ice loss, published in 2009:
+Just look at this, observed vs. modeled ice loss, published in 2009:

 The National Geographic’s interactive maps